vlorikcom/snapLaunch/CONTRIBUTING.md

-# Contributing to ShipFree
+# Contributing to snapLaunch

-Thank you for considering contributing to ShipFree!
+Thank you for considering contributing to snapLaunch!
 We welcome contributions from the community.

 ## How to Contribute